OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 The Launch Sprint will propel OGM into a form that can receive grant funds, engage in prototyping and create engagements providing services to a variety of individuals and organizations.

-The Launch Sprint fiscal sponsorship will ensure that all [[OGM community members]] are assured that the technology and value that we create together will be well governed and stewarded over the long run for the benefit of society tktktk.
+The Launch Sprint fiscal sponsorship will enable better OGM governance and stewardship, which lets [[OGM community members]] be assured that the technology and value that we create together will benefit society for the long term.

-Our intent is to learn together, co-creating the technological, governance, operational, culture and values protocols that will enable interoperabilty, collaboration and knowledge sharing among a growing network of organizations around the world tktk.
+Our intent is to learn together, co-creating the technological, governance, operational, culture and values protocols that will enable interoperabilty, collaboration and knowledge sharing among a growing network of organizations around the world.

 In these first Sprints, our approaches will be focused and pragmatic, applying the [[Pareto Principle]] as we make choices, rather than being comprehensive.